 We were incorporated in Delaware in 2013.
 Our principal executive offices are located at 161 Oyster Point Blvd., South San Francisco, California 94080.
 Our telephone number is (650) 866-8548.
 Our website address is www.denalitherapeutics.com.
-We also use our website as a means of disclosing material non-public information and for complying with our disclosure obligations under Regulation FD.
+We also use our website as a channel of distribution of important company information.
+Important information, including news or announcements regarding our financial performance, investor events and press releases, is posted on and accessible from our website.
+We intend to use Denali's website as a means of disclosing material non-public information and for complying with our disclosure obligations under Regulation FD.